avellinom/mazegame/INSTALL.md

 Notes for when we remake this
-    - Graphics library dependency
+    - Graphics library for images
-    - ANSII library dependency
+    - ANSII library for pretty printing